castle-xyz/ghost-tests/ui/README.md

 ## Section

-An expandable section with a label, containing more UI elements inside.
+An expandable section with a label, containing more UI components inside.
 Helps with grouping and reducing clutter.

 ```
 newOpen = ui.section(label, props, inner)